rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 AND SECONDARY DECLENSION.

 Comparative
-The COMPARATIVE case in Erzya can be represented by the morpheme %ška, %oška, %eška => %(O)ška in all declension types; the linking vowel is not obligatory, rather it appears to be associated with stem-affix alignment.
+The COMPARATIVE case in Erzya can be represented by the morpheme -ška, -oška, -eška => -(O)ška in all declension types; the linking vowel is not obligatory, rather it appears to be associated with stem-affix alignment.
 This case is given in the latest Erzya Grammar (2000) with a definite plural declension (Grebneva 2000: 106), unfortunately it is not attested in the majority corpus.